Mapping Facial Hair Growth for Traditional Shaving

 There is no better way to get a smooth shave without trouble than following the art of wet shaving.
 It may take some learning curve and a slower routine, but it will be worth it when you get a baby butt smooth shave.

-Traditional and single-blade razors, such as straight razors, shavettes, and safety razors, are your best companions on your wet shaving journey.
-Unlike modern plastic and disposable razors with multiple blades, these shaving tools can last for generations, making them a perfect family heirloom when well taken care of.
+Traditional and single-blade razors—such as straight razors, shavettes, and safety razors—are your best companions on your wet shaving journey.
+Unlike modern plastic and disposable razors with multiple blades, these shaving tools can last for generations, making them a perfect family heirloom when well cared for.

 Do not forget your pre-shave ritual, especially mapping the face—unless you get to the level of an expert shaver.
 As a beginner, this guide will help you find the best shaving direction for your beard growth or facial hair grain.